RezaFab/RezaFab/README.md

 ## 👨‍💻 About Me

-I'm a Fullstack Developer with experience in building and maintaining web applications using modern frontend and backend technologies.
+I'm a Fullstack Developer who enjoys building practical and reliable web applications.

-I enjoy working on clean UI, structured backend systems, database design, and solving real-world business problems through software.

-- 🔭 Currently working as a Fullstack Developer
-- 🌱 Exploring more about **NestJS, Spring Boot, React, and Cloud Deployment**
+Most of my work focuses on frontend, backend, database design, API integration, and business process automation.
+I like turning messy workflows into clean and usable systems.

-- 💻 Experienced with **PHP, Laravel, CodeIgniter, React, Node.js, and SQL**
+- 💻 Working with PHP, Laravel, CodeIgniter, React, Node.js, and SQL
+- 🌱 Currently learning more about NestJS, Spring Boot, and cloud deployment
-- 🎯 Interested in software architecture, technology, and scalable systems
+- 🛠️ Interested in backend architecture, clean UI, and scalable systems
 - 📍 Based in Jakarta, Indonesia

 ---